peytonshow/MC-Long-Run/readme.md

 * Netherite now provides 3 more armor on a full set.
 The added armor is not taken into account during slowdown calculation, which makes it very powerful, but still slow.
 This makes tanking an actually viable strategy.
 D
 * Netherite's enchantability has been moved to Stone.
 This should promote building more, safer village infrastructure rather than relying on RNG.
 * Moved Electrum enchantability to Diamond Tier.
 This puts it in line as an equal alternative to netherite, rather than a total down/upgrade.
 Electrum avoids the massive slowdown of netherite, but is more involved to earn.
+* Leather armor is now craftable out of Rabbit Hide OR Leather.

 TOOLS
 * All Gold Tools durability upped to 225 (For ref, Iron is 250).
 D